-\citetads{1996ApJ...466.1087P} restored 470~nm solar granulation data from the Swedish Vacuum Solar Telescope \citep{scharmer85concepts} with PDS as well as Speckle interferometry (hereinafter, just ``Speckle''), and compared the results.
-While the restored images were virtually identical in appearance and resolution, the Speckle restorations had significantly more power and RMS contrast (12.6\% for speckle vs. 11.0\% for PDS).
-They found that a plausible explanation was that the lower contrast for PDS was caused by the low-order parameterization of the wavefronts, only 15 Zernike polynomials \citep{noll76zernike}.
+\citetads{1996ApJ...466.1087P} restored 470~nm solar granulation data from the Swedish Vacuum Solar Telescope \citep{scharmer85concepts} with PDS as well as speckle interferometry (simply referred to as Speckle hereafter), and compared the results.
+While the restored images were virtually identical in appearance and resolution, the Speckle restorations had significantly more power and RMS contrast (12.6\% for Speckle vs. 11.0\% for PDS). \citetads{1996ApJ...466.1087P} found that a plausible explanation was that the lower contrast for PDS was caused by the low-order parameterization of the wavefronts, with only 15 Zernike polynomials \citep{noll76zernike}.